 Human Technopole in sintesi

-Human Technopole will be an interdisciplinary research istitute, focused on the Life Sciences.
+Human Technopole is an interdisciplinary research institute, focused on the Life Sciences.
 It will be extended on 30.000 square meters in the Milan area which previously hosted EXPO 2015, nearby "the tree of life".
 It will include three existing buildings (Palazzo Italia, Unità di Servizio 6, Cardo Nord-Ovest) and a bigger new one, hosting 7 research centers and 4 research infrastructures (facilities).
 It will be fully operative within 2024, and 1500 people will be working there.

 Human Technopole will develop personalized approaches, both in the medical and the nutritional field, aimed to fight cancer and neurodegerative diseases by integrating large scale genomics with the analysis of complex data systems and the development of new diagnostics techniques.